 Despite being the largest national park in Utah, Canyonlands National Park is often overlooked in favor of more famous destinations like Bryce Canyon, Zion National Park, and nearby Arches.
 However, Canyonlands has a uniquely rugged landscape formed by the rushing waters of the Green and Colorado Rivers, offering a stark beauty you can’t find in Utah’s other parks.
 Millions of years of erosion have carved Canyonlands into a desert filled with mesas, arches, buttes, and (of course) canyons.
 The two rivers also provide another unique aspect of the park by splitting it into four distinct areas, each with its own character and panorama.

 With an average of about 500,000 visitors a year compared to over 5 million for Zion, Canyonlands is the hidden gem of Utah’s parks.
-To get the most out of your trip, we recommend taking Action Tour Guide’s Canyonlands National Park Self-Guided Driving Tour, available through our app on both iOS and Android devices.
+To get the most out of your trip, we recommend taking Action Tour Guide’s Canyonlands National Park Self-Guided Driving Tour.